aquilesC/aquiles.me/content/essays/Notes on How to Take Smart Notes.md

 ---
 title: Notes on "How to take Smart Notes" by Sönke Ahrens
 description: The book introduces Luhmann's note-taking method and opens many fronts for discussion.
+I summarize the content of the book and discuss how it can be extended.
 keywords: Notes, thinking, book review, zettelkasten
+header_image: og_how_smart_notes.png
 ---
 # Notes on "How to Take Smart Notes"

 How to Take Smart Notes became the *de-facto* source of truth to understand and practice [[the Luhmann method]] of note-taking.
 The book focuses on the academic writing done by students, not by professionals.
 The main difference is that students have shorter-term goals, such as writing a paper by the end of the semester.
 This focus explains why the book diverges and discusses studying techniques or brainstorming sessions.